ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/writing-digital-output.md

 ---
 layout: page-fullwidth
 title: "Writing Digital Output"
-subheadline: "Arduino + Azure IoT Lab 2"
+subheadline: "Arduino Thing 101 Labs #2"
-teaser: "In this lab you will write to a digital output."
+teaser: "In this lab you will use one of the digital output pins to send a signal to an LED."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
+categories: [arduino, iot, maker, javascript, node.js, johnny-five]
-    - iot-arduino-labs
+collection: "arduino-101"
-    - maker-101
+author: doug_seven
-permalink: "/arduino/02/"
+permalink: "/device/arduino/writing-digital-output"
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][../00/] section.
+If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][../getting-started] section.

 ### Table of Contents
 *  Auto generated table of contents